 Due to these increasing numbers of students and staff, in the mid-1960s the campus was moved to its current 78-acre location bounded by South National Avenue and East Division Street.

-Marian began its affiliation with Catholic University of America and was also recognized by the National Catholic Educational Association in 1949.
+Marian began its affiliation with The Catholic University of America in 1947 and was also recognized by the National Catholic Educational Association in 1949.
 In 1960, Marian earned accreditation for teacher education from the North Central Association of Colleges and Schools (NCA).
 In 1987, the NCA approved Marian's Master of Arts degree in Education, with the first 12 master's candidates receiving degrees in 1989.
 Graduates in the Master of Science in Quality, Values and Leadership followed in 1994, with Administration of Justice Leadership, Grief and Bereavement Leadership and Organization Leadership following in 2008.
 The Master of Science in Nursing program graduated its first class in 2004, and Marian's first doctorate program-Educational Administration and Leadership-awarded its first degrees in 2008.

 Marian sponsors NCAA Division III men's basketball, baseball, cross country, golf, hockey, soccer and tennis and women's basketball, cross country, golf, hockey, soccer, softball, tennis and volleyball.
 Marian teams have won 25 conference regular season titles and 15 conference tournament titles in recent years, and have gone to 12 NCAA Division III tournaments in the university's first eight years in Division III.